seymenbahtiyar/Slack_Channel_Bot/README.md

 ## Setup

-1. Create a new bot in your Slack workspace and generate a bot token for it.
+1. Create a new bot(app) in your Slack workspace and generate a bot token for it.
+And you must add the necessary bot scopes.
 2. Set the `slackBotToken`, `slackChannelIDForListen`, and `slackBotUserID` variables in the `Program.cs` file to the appropriate values for your Slack bot and channel.
 3. Run the application.